-Use When Your Objective Is to: Coverage Who Can be Covered Reward key employees Executive Bonus Plan Combines employer-paid disability income coverage with a tax-free disability plan LLCs Sole proprietors Partnerships C corps S corps Provide employer-sponsored coverage to groups of five or more employees or to supplement existing group LTD with no medical underwriting Supplemental Income Protection Program Supplements group long- term disability coverage (LTD).
+Use When Your Objective Is To: Coverage Who Can Be Covered Reward key employees Executive Bonus Plan Combines employer-paid disability income coverage with a tax-free disability plan LLCs Sole proprietors Partnerships C corps S corps Provide employer- sponsored coverage to groups of five or more employees or to supplement existing group LTD with no medical underwriting Supplemental Income Protection Program Supplements group long-term disability coverage (LTD).
 Well-suited for all employees, but particularly those who are highly compensated or paid on commission.
 LLCs Sole Proprietors Partnerships C corps S corps Protect employees and take a tax deduction for the business to supplement existing group LTD Qualified Sick Pay Program Funds a Qualified Sick Pay Plan that enables the business to continue making salary payments to disabled employees.
 Coverage for employees and owner-employees with less than a 2% ownership interest.
 Appropriate for any small business with key employees.
 Of particular value to C corp owners interested in providing a deductible benefit for themselves.

-Can the Employer Choose Whom to Cover?
-Coverage Paid for by Business or Employee Tax Treatment of Premiums Benefits Received Will Be Yes Business The bonus paid by the employer to cover the premium may be deductible as a compensation expense, to the extent reasonable.
-The bonus is included in the employee's taxable income.
-Tax-free Yes, the employer can define which groups of employees are eligible.
-Business or Employee or Combination Premiums paid for employees are deductible by the employer.
+employees are eligible. by the employer.
+Employee- paid premiums are tax-free.
+Yes Business Deductible by employer; employer-paid premium Can the Employer Choose Whom to Cover?
+Coverage Paid for by Business or Employee Tax Treatment of Premiums Benefits Received Will Be define which groups of employees are deductible by the employee.
 Employee-paid premiums are tax-free.
-Benefits are taxable if premiums were paid by employer.
-Yes Business Deductible by employer; employer-paid premium is excluded from employee's taxable income Reported as income
+Yes Business Deductible by employer; employer-paid premium Yes Business employer to cover the premium may be deductible as a compensation expense, to the extent reasonable.
+The bonus is included in the Tax-free employer-paid premium define which groups of ' ' employees are deductible by the employer.
+Employee- if premiums were paid taxable income Yes Business employer-paid premium is excluded from employee's Reported as income